ivokovachki/ivokovachki/README.md

 🏫 2nd Secondary School "Emilian Stanev" (Graduated 2024)

-Graduated with Merit, Top 5 in my graduating class 🎖️
+Graduated with Merit - Top 5 in my school 🎖️

 Honored as the School Flag Bearer